We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 1

-Preparing for a recession often means operating with resource constraints.
-Companies looking for cost-saving opportunities can maximize efficiencies by conducting targeted workforce assessments.
+Navigating through uncertainty often means operating with resource constraints.
+Companies looking to maximize efficiencies can begin by conducting targeted workforce assessments.
 Once leaders assess the current workload versus total capacity, they can use real-time data to identify gaps and ways to close them through skill development, process redesign, work reallocation, and cross-training.
-Because the post-recession future is uncertain, leaders should proactively model multiple capacity scenarios to forecast potential impacts and determine required actions.
+Because the future is uncertain, leaders should proactively model multiple capacity scenarios to forecast potential impacts and determine required actions.

 2

-Leaders want to be confident in how they direct limited workforce investments—making the right build-versus-buy decisions, especially in cost-conscious environments.
-To make sure investments are poised to deliver the highest returns, organizations can engage leaders from across functions in structured, strategic workforce planning exercises.
+Leaders want to be confident in how they direct workforce investments and make the right build-versus-buy decisions.
+To make sure investments are poised to deliver the highest returns, organizations should engage leaders from across functions in structured, strategic workforce planning exercises.
 It’s important to answer critical questions such as: How does my future business strategy impact the work that needs to be done?
 What skill and role investments do we need to accomplish this new work?
 This is an opportunity to redefine the talent needed now and in the future.
 The goal is to reallocate talent thoughtfully to fill talent gaps and help reduce workload burden.

 3